How To Use Analog Gear With Ableton Live

 Now it's time to configure Ableton Live's MIDI preferences:

-Enable the "Track" switch for the corresponding Output MIDI port to send both MIDI note and MIDI CC data.
-Note: Not all devices respond to MIDI CC messages, so check the specifications for your device to see if that is supported.
+- Enable the "Track" switch for the corresponding Output MIDI port to send both MIDI note and MIDI CC data.

 Note: For a more detailed explanation of these functions, please refer to Ableton Live's MIDI Ports documentation.